 When there is high turnover and team leads find themselves seated on the wrong bus going in the wrong direction (to borrow from management guru Jim Collins here).
 Then comes the time to stop putting the blame on people and to start looking internally at processes and warehouse culture.
 In other words, and before a firm can successfully attract experienced leaders able to receive direction from the top there must be a ready training program in place to turn raw talent not only into the firefighter of today, but the future strategic leader of tomorrow.

-By solving for this ‘soft’ problem, GMs will naturally see costs associated with high-volume training and performance management programs decrease.
+By solving for this ‘soft’ problem, warehouse manager will naturally see costs associated with high-volume training and performance management programs decrease.
 Additionally, implementing SOPs and routinely updating documentation will empower employees to not only perform at their best, but to also look for any potential improvements that could save the company money, time, or in brand image by effectively reducing quality escapes.

-Now, not to point too fine a point on these challenges, but if some factor has been an issues for four or more years, then why not try to solve for it internally and, in so doing, create a competitive advantage unlikely to be rivaled by your nearest competitor?
+Now, not to point too fine a point on these challenges, but if some factor has been an issue for four or more years, then why not try to solve for it internally and, in so doing, create a competitive advantage unlikely to be rivaled by your nearest competitor?

 As a case in point, consider Toyota, Amazon, or FedEx who have all created their own internal training programs, camps, and centers of excellence in which to solve, once and for all, this perennial problem of attracting and retaining a qualified hourly workforce as well as top managerial talent.